27 Olfaction

 Learning Objectives

-After studying this section, you should be able to-
+After reading this section, you should be able to-

 • Explain the process by which odorants activate olfactory receptors.